na-na-hi/renget/archive/tmd2character_wallis.md

 *Equipped Item: N/A* | Vacant Hand slot.
 1. Iron | Boosts Training for Defense by 1 bar.
 2. Sitrus Berry | Heals the user for 20 HP.
-3. Empty | Empty inventory slot.
+3. Meteorite Shard | Acquired from entertaining Watched Roller (Minior) and a Clefable.
+Could this help cure Twilight Syndrome?
 4. Empty | Empty inventory slot.

 **STORAGE (2 slots)**